melowntech/vts-mapproxy/docs/resources.md

 }
 ```

 When generator encounteres layer with matching name it tries to get a row from `<db>.<table>` with column `id` (hardcoded name) equal to the value of the attribute `key` for each feature.
-If matching row is found all other collumns are added as attributes to the output.
+If matching row is found all other columns are added as attributes to the output.

 Height function support is not implemented yet.